-12.17 Debugging Techniques
+12.18 Debugging Techniques

 The key to effective debugging is to break complex systems into bite size chunks and build on what you know works.
 One of the nice things about using a router is it provides a clear demarcation point between LAN and Internet.
 First step is determining if the problem is the LAN or Internet.
+I typically use the most likely and easiest technique first.
+Do the easy stuff first even it is not the most likely.
+If that does not resolve the problem work your way through the list in a methodical fashion.